Transportation in the MR

 - In February 1975, the Holy Synod passed the Xerxes Canal Reconstruction Act (PL No. 30).
 Navigability of the canal would obviate vessels having to go around the peninsula and would permit emergency vessels to respond more quickly between the three demes.
 It was decided that a tunnel would serve better than a bridge, which would have had to be some kind of drawbridge.
 Initially more expensive to build, the tunnel would be cheaper to maintain.
 The tunnel was made wide enough to carry all the traffic that now used the Interdeme Highway.
 The landscaped strips were not continued throught the tunnel.
 Instead, barriers were erected through the tunnel separating the vehicular lanes, bus lanes and pedestrian lanes from one another.
 An overhead duct was also included to carry the power cables under the canal.

 - In 1980, a road was extended north along the canal to the prison.

-- Ferry boats carry passengers between Prosforion and Dafni, and between Prosforion and Ammouliani.
+- Hovercraft ferry boats carry passengers between Prosforion and Dafni, and between Prosforion and Amoulián.

 - Each town, the gendarmery post, and the village has a heliport.
-Each monastery is required to maintain some place clear for a helicopter to land.
+Each monastery is required to maintain a helipad for a helicopter to land.
 The heliport is located as close to the town square (πλατεία) as possible.

 - The heliport in Prosforion provides helicopter transportation to and from Athens and Constantinople for travelers who wish to make international connections.